GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 Use the file **02_Process_RAW_Multiplexed.R** within *01_Code* folder to transform raw reads into an ESV table on multiplexed data (same sample but at different loci).

 Six steps are included:
-1. fastQC and multiQC on raw reads
+1. fastp and multiQC on raw reads
 2. Cutadapt to check for and remove adaptors (followed by a second fastQC/multiQC)
 	- The option novaseq TRUE/FALSE allowed to used to option -nextseq-trim=20
 3. dada2 filtering (followed by a third fastQC/multiQC)
 4. dada2 error rate assessment
 5. dada2 dereplication, sample inference and merging
+6. dada2 filter ESV based on their expected length
-6. dada2 chimera removal
+7. dada2 chimera removal

 Specific parameters of dada2 step can be modified in the file [*dada2_param.tsv*](./01_Code/Parameters/dada2_param.tsv)